Cr4ckC4t/warwalking/README.md

-# warwalking
+# Building an AP-Scanner for Warwalking

-Building a warwalking device.
+t.b.d